r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 **Kasuga-no-Tsubone:**
 ...Ah, I think I understand now.
-So in the end, it all comes down to your lord's ability to manage {(M) his /(F) her} people?
+So in the end, it all comes down to your lord's ability to manage [♂ his /♀ her] people?

 **Yagyu Tajima-no-kami:**
 Indeed.